mdejesus23/melnerdz-website/src/content/projects/wedding-website.md

 <br>
 <br>

 Welcome to the **Wedding of the Year** website, a digital celebration meticulously crafted using the Astro SSG framework.
 Every design element and layout, including the custom logo, reflects my vision and creativity.
 This website is built to provide a seamless and engaging experience for guests.
-Here are some of the standout features:
 <br>
 <br>

+**Features:**

 - **<i class="fas fa-cogs text-lblue"></i> Astro Island Architecture:** The website utilizes Astro’s island architecture, allowing for a fast and optimized user experience with minimal JavaScript.
 - **<i class="fab fa-react text-lblue"></i> Interactive Components with React.js:** React components are integrated for interactive elements, enhancing user engagement across the site.